 I remember our very first Christmas feeling extremely upset because Bob gave me a sewing machine.
 He knew I didn't like to sew.
 He knew I wasn't very good at sewing.
 Yet because he had this expectation of a happy little wife sewing home made clothes, drapes, and slip covers, he bought me a sewing machine.

 I still have that sewing machine.
-After 49 years, it is in like new condition because I still hate to sew.
+After nearly 50 years together, it is in like new condition because I still hate to sew.

 Gifts That are RememberedThe types of gifts that have truly touched me greatly have been the gifts that come from Bob's heart.
 I remember the hours he put in making a memorial mini rose garden with an angel birdbath in memory of our babies we lost in infancy.

-Through the year, pay attention to comments your spouse makes about items and notice when shopping together what items your spouse looks at.
-With today's smartphones, it is easy to quickly snap a quick picture of the item.Here are some gift giving tips and ideas:
+Throughout the year, pay attention to comments your spouse makes about items and notice when shopping together what items your spouse looks at.
+With today's smartphones, it is easy to quickly snap a quick picture of the item or put the idea in a program like Google Keep or Evernote.Here are some gift giving tips and ideas:

 - The gift of your talents.
 You can make something, grow something, design something, draw something, etc.